resvirtualis/resvirtualis.github.io/airia2018/airia.md

 Daniel Ting Shu Wei, MD, PhD, (SingHealth/SERI, Singapore).
 Title: "AI for Ophthalmology: Where are we now?
 Where are we going next?"

+Valentina Bellemo, (SERI, Singapore).
+Generative Adversarial Networks (GANs) for the Synthesis of Retinal Fundus Images

 Angus Turner, MD, PhD, (Lions Eye Institute, University of Western Australia, AU).
 Title: "The Application of AI for Indigenous Population and Tele-Health in Australia"